Engagement drivers

 • I feel like I can take a vacation when I need it.

-A measure of the work experience.
-The organization connects employees' daily work tasks to the purpose of the business and provides clarity about what that work is.
+Overall, role clarity measures how the organization connects employees' daily work tasks to the purpose of the business and provides clarity about what that work is.

 What statements measure the role clarity driver?